Beautiful crispy coated pan seared salmon fillets made to order with a touch of extra virgin olive oil, salt, black pepper, and smoked paprika.

 - In an oven-proof pan or skillet, drizzle in extra virgin olive oil over medium heat.
 Once pan is hot, add salmon fillets.
 Do not add more than 2 fillets at a time depending on the size of your pan.
 This will allow for a perfect sear.

-- At the 5 minute make, using a spatula gently lift a little portion of the edge of the fillet and peak underneath to ensure that you have a beautiful sear on the underside of the fillet.
+- At the 5 minute mark, using a spatula gently lift a little portion of the edge of the fillet and peak underneath to ensure that you have a beautiful sear on the underside of the fillet.
 If so, gently flip the fillets over.
 Place in preheated oven for an addition 3 to 5 minutes.

 - Remove the salmon fillets from the pan and plate.